MichaelVessia/todo-cli/README.md

 ### Data Migration

-If you're upgrading from a previous version that used JSON or Markdown storage, you'll need to manually migrate your todos to the new SQLite database.
-The old storage formats are no longer supported.
+If you're upgrading from a previous version that used JSON or Markdown storage, you'll need to manually migrate your todos to the new SQLite database. **JSON and Markdown storage formats are no longer supported** - the application now exclusively uses SQLite for data persistence.

 ## Development